Joe Pesci: Acting

-Pesci also co-starred in the blockbuster Home Alone in 1990, playing Harry Lyme, one of two bumbling burglars (along with good friend Daniel Stern) who attempt to burgle the house of the young character played by Macaulay Culkin.
-Pesci's use of "cartoon cursing," or menacing gibberish, garnered comparisons to Looney Tunes character Yosemite Sam.
-Two years later, Pesci reprised his role in the sequel Home Alone 2: Lost in New York.
+Pesci also co-starred in the blockbuster Home Alone in 1990, his character Harry Lime one of two bumbling burglars - along with Daniel Stern as Marv Murchins - who attempt to burgle the house of an eight-year-old played by Macaulay Culkin.
+Pesci's use of "cartoon cursing", or menacing gibberish, garnered comparisons to Looney Tunes character Yosemite Sam.
+Pesci reprised his role in a sequel Home Alone 2: Lost in New York (1992).

 In 1991, Pesci played David Ferrie in JFK.
 In 1992, he appeared as the title character in the comedy My Cousin Vinny with Ralph Macchio, Marisa Tomei and Fred Gwynne.
 During the same year Pesci headed up the cast of The Public Eye as Leon "Bernzy" Bernstein, a photographer.
 His performance in the film, a departure from his usual characters, has been critically acclaimed.

 Pesci hosted the sketch comedy show Saturday Night Live on October 10, 1992, while doing publicity for My Cousin Vinny.
-During his monologue, he restored a picture of Pope John Paul II that had been torn by Sinéad O'Connor on the previous broadcast.
+During his monologue, in response to Sinéad O'Connor tearing a picture of Pope John Paul II on the previous broadcast in protest of sexual abuse in the Catholic Church, he described how he wished to give her "such a smack".

 In 1993, Pesci made an appearance in A Bronx Tale as Carmine.
 The film starred Robert De Niro, who also directed, and Chazz Palminteri, who wrote the play from which the film was adapted.
 Both De Niro and Palminteri personally offered Pesci the role.
 In 1995, Pesci had his third collaboration with Scorsese and De Niro in the film Casino, playing Nicky Santoro, based on real-life Mob enforcer Anthony Spilotro, along with Sharon Stone and James Woods; Pesci had previously co-starred with the latter in Once Upon a Time in America.
 During filming, Pesci broke the same rib that had been broken 15 years prior during the production of Raging Bull.
 In 1996, Pesci was considered to play Myron Larabee, the stressed-out postman, in Jingle All the Way opposite Arnold Schwarzenegger, but the part was ultimately given to Sinbad, whose physical size was more comparable to Schwarzenegger's.

 He had starring roles in several other films, including Man on Fire (1987), The Super (1991), Jimmy Hollywood (1994), With Honors (also 1994) and Gone Fishin' (1997).
 Pesci's role in With Honors was a dramatic role in which he played a homeless man living on the campus of Harvard.

-Musical career
+Musical

 In 1998, he released his second album and his first in 30 years, Vincent LaGuardia Gambini Sings Just for You which was named after his character from the 1992 film My Cousin Vinny.
 The album was both humorous and serious, exploring a variety of genres, though most of it was big band jazz.
 The album spawned the single "Wise Guy", a rap number that played on the gangsta theme by making reference to Mafia gangsterism.
 "Wise Guy" interpolated the 1980 hit "Rapture" by Blondie, and was co-written and produced by the hip-hop production team the Trackmasters.